dario-digregorio/flutter_github_actions/README.md

 ![Flutter CI/CD](docs/flutter_cicd.png)

 In the previous article, we have seen how to setup Fastlane and GitHub Actions for the example app.
-In this article, we will see how to automate the release process further with versioning, GitHub releases and promoting using Fastlane and GitHub Actions.
+In this article, we will see how to automate the release process further with versioning, GitHub Releases and promoting using Fastlane and GitHub Actions.